MahmoudHamadaAbdelwahab/data-structure/README.md

 Example :- Steps to find the maximum number: 1-Start 2-Read numbers 3-Compare values 4-Display the largest 5-Stop

-Characteristics of an Algorithm :- 1-Input ( An algorithm can take: Zero input or , One or more inputs )
+Characteristics of an Algorithm :-
+1- Input ( An algorithm can take: Zero input or , One or more inputs ) 2- Output ( An algorithm must produce at least one output , Output is obtained at the end of algorithm execution )
+  Example: Input → numbers  Output → sum / average / maximum value
+3- Unambiguity ( The algorithm should be unambiguous , Each instruction must be clear and simple , No step should have multiple meanings )
+  Example: not corect “Process the data” (unclear) , corect “Add all numbers and store the result” (clear) 4- Finiteness ( An algorithm must terminate , It should have a finite (limited) number of steps , An algorithm that runs forever is invalid.)
+5- Effectiveness

+Every step must be: Simple , Executable , Practical , Each instruction should contribute to the final result.